Income Protection Insurance For Contractors

 What is the cost of income protection contractor insurance?

-Without getting a quote, this is difficult to answer as so many variables exist.
-These include some of the following:
+Without getting a quote, this isn’t easy to answer, as so many variables exist.

 Factors include the length of the claim period, your age and any underlying medical conditions, the percentage of salary covered, the duration of the policy and whether you want the plan indexed to take inflation into account.